LDMX-Software/fire/README.md

 - Header for run-wide information
 - Simple serialization of user-defined classes allowing for quick h5py-based analyses
 - Configuration through running a python script
+- Modern CMake infrasture enabling simple `find_package(fire)` syntax
 - Drop/Keep Rules: Regex-based rules for copying data from input file to output file or choosing to _not_ save data created during processing
-- Modern CMake infrasture enabling simple `find_package(fire)` syntax
+- Veto: Voting system for processors to decide if an entire event should be saved into the output file
+- Logging through Boost

 ### TBD
 - Basic interface to a conditions system
-- Veto: Voting system for processors to decide on if entire event should be saved into the output file
-- Logging through Boost
+- Test drop/keep rules
+- Make boost logging optional

 ## Dependencies

 - C++ compiler with C++17 support
 - HDF5
 - HighFive C++ interface for HDF5
-- Boost.Logging (optional, for logging through fire)
+- Boost.Logging (looking to be optional, for logging through fire)
-- Boost Unit Testing Framework (optional, for testing)
+- Boost Unit Testing Framework (optional, for testing during development)